 I am asked frequently what are the fees associated with adopting a Sphynx cat or kitten.
 Unlike many breeders, I do not have hidden costs.
 The price you are quoted is a complete price, with the exception of carrier and shipping which will vary depending on your location and type of transportation required.

 This includes all vaccinations, spay/neuter, health certificate and contract.
 I will replace any kitten that expires due to genetic related illness 12 months from date of birth.
+No Refunds.
 I am also available to answer any questions, regardless of how long you have had your kitten.

 Keeping such a rare treasure indoors, neutering or spaying and providing acceptable surfaces (e.g. scratching posts) for the natural behavior of scratching are essential elements for maintaining the long, healthy and joyful life of your Sphynx cat.